Enrolment and re-registration

 To enrol you need proof of a statutory health insurance.
 Persons covered under statutory health insurance can obtain this from their health insurer ("students” department).
 Please request a "certificate for enrolment at a university".

 If you are privately insured, proof of private health insurance is not sufficient.
 Please submit a copy of your "exemption from compulsory insurance" (issued by any statutory health insurance fund).

 Register within the deadlines in the Campus4u campus management system.
 With your re-registration, you declare that you would like to remain enrolled for the following semester at the HWR Berlin.
-After successful re-registration, you will receive your certificate of enrolment by post.
+After successful re-registration, your certificate of enrolment can be accessed digitally via Campus4u.